D12: Devil's Night, D12 World and death of Proof (2001–2007)

 Their debut album, Devil's Night, referring to the tradition of setting unoccupied buildings on fire the night before Halloween, was released in June 2001.
 It debuted at number one on the U.S. and number two on the UK chart, also reaching the top of the Canadian charts.
 The album went on to sell four million albums worldwide and two million in the U.S.

-D12 World was released on April 27, 2004, featuring production by Eminem, Mr. Porter, Dr. Dre and Kanye West, and guest appearances by Obie Trice on the track "Loyalty", Young Zee on the track "Commercial Break", and B-Real of Cypress Hill on the track "American Psycho II".
+D12 World was released on April 27, 2004, featuring production by Eminem, Mr. Porter, Dr. Dre and Kanye West, and guest appearances by Obie Trice on the track "Loyalty" and B-Real of Cypress Hill on the track "American Psycho II".
 It debuted at the top of the U.S., UK, and Australian albums charts, and at number two in Germany—selling over half a million records in its first week of release in the U.S. alone.
 "My Band", the album's first single, also reached number one in Australia, New Zealand and the U.S. rhythmic top forty, the top five in the UK and Germany, and the top ten on the Billboard Hot 100.

 In 2005, Bizarre and Proof released their debut studio albums Hannicap Circus and Searching for Jerry Garcia.
 They debuted at numbers 48 and 65 on the U.S., respectively.

 On April 11, 2006, Proof "pistol-whipped an unarmed man and shot him in the head", and was in turn fatally shot to death by the man's cousin.
-This was a turning point for the group, because this marked the departure of Eminem from the group.
+This was a turning point for D12, because this marked the departure of Eminem from the group.

-Since then, Eminem stopped being an active member of the group, only having guest appearances on two tracks, "Fame" on Return of the Dozen Vol. 2 (2011) and "The Intro and Em" on The Devil's Night Mixtape (2015).
+Since then, Eminem was no longer a member of the group, having guest appearances only on two tracks, "Fame" on Return of the Dozen Vol. 2 (2011) and "Devil's Night Intro" on The Devil's Night Mixtape (2015).
 On December 5, 2006, Shady Records released Eminem Presents: The Re-Up which featured performances by Eminem, 50 Cent, Obie Trice, Stat Quo, Bobby Creekwater and Cashis while affiliated artists such as Lloyd Banks, Akon and Nate Dogg, made guest appearances.
-Some tracks were collaborative performances from D12 members, such as "Murder" by Bizarre and Kuniva and "Whatever You Want" by Swifty McVay and Kon Artis.
+Some tracks were collaborative performances from D12 members, such as "Murder" by Bizarre and Kuniva and "Whatever You Want" by Swifty McVay and Mr. Porter.
 The track "Trapped" by Proof included an intro by Eminem paying his final respects saying, "Big Proof, rest in peace dudey we love you.
 We just wanna keep making you proud."